 Wells ex rel.
 Bankr.
 Estate of Arnone-Doran v.
 City of Grosse Pointe Farms, 581 F. App’x 469 (6th Cir.
 2014).

 In a district court case in New Jersey, the court refused to dismiss an action brought by a woman who was fired by her nonprofit after local government officials extensively criticized her for comments she made about law enforcement.
 Downey v.
 Coal.
 Against Rape & Abuse, Inc., 143 F. Supp.
 2d 423 (D.N.J.
 2001); see also Lynch v.
 Southampton Animal Shelter Found.
 Inc., 278 F.R.D.
 55 (E.D.N.Y.
-2011) (denying summary judgment where a privatized animal shelter that fired a volunteer who was an animal rights activist was alleged to be a state actor); Ciacciarella v.
+2011) (denying motion to dismiss where a privatized animal shelter that fired a volunteer who was an animal rights activist was alleged to be a state actor); Ciacciarella v.
 Bronko, 534 F. Supp.
 2d 276 (D. Conn.
 2008); Pendleton v.
 St. Louis County, 178 F.3d 1007 (8th Cir.
 1999).

 326 U.S. 501 (1946).